PrestaShopCorp/partner-devtools.prestashop.com/docs/README.md

 ---
 home: true
 title: PrestaShop Toolkit
 description: Not sure where to start?
-Read this documentation to learn how to build a module powered by PrestaShop Toolkit.
+Read this to learn how to build a module powered by PrestaShop Toolkit.
 actionText: Get Started
 actionLink: /0-introduction
 footer: Made by [@PrestaShop](https://addons.prestashop.com/), Powered by [vuepress](https://github.com/vuejs/vuepress).